Household Hazardous Waste Collection Program

 The Schenectady County Hazardous Waste Reduction Program provides information for residents, small businesses, schools and non-profits on how to get rid of leftover and unwanted hazardous chemical items.
 Information is also provided to show you how to reduce the use of toxic materials at your home or business.
 Hazardous waste addressed by the program includes paints, solvents, cleaning chemicals, lawn and garden chemicals, automobile fluids, fluorescent light bulbs, computers, television sets, and cell phones.

 The Household Hazardous Waste Collection events allow County residents to bring unwanted hazardous chemicals from around their homes for safe and environmentally sound disposal.
-The program is available only to Schenectady County residents with a Compost and Recycling Facility permit.

 Auto fluids (other than motor oil and anti-freeze)